wilsonespina/form-validation-test/README.md

 ## Future Refactoring

+* Server-side render the application using a tool like [Next.js](https://nextjs.org/) to ensure users can view the page when javascript is disabled.
-* Make Form more reusable by making it more generic and not just the Contact Form.
+* Make the `Form` component more reusable by making it more generic and not just the Contact Form.
 This could be done by passing through form fields as props to the component.
 * Remove placeholders for form submit.
 * Add more integration tests on more parts of the form.